OpenMPDK/dss-sdk/README.md

 Also refer to requirements.txt file if you would like to install these packages with pip

 ## Run Pytest
-You must be in the dss_datamover directory
+You must be in the dss-sdk directory

 Structure:
-`python3 -m pytest <path to test folder or file> -v -rA --cov=<path to root folder of data mover> --cov-report term --color=yes --disable-warnings`
+`python3 -m pytest <path to test folder or file> -v -rA --cov=<path to root folder of dss-sdk> --cov-report term --color=yes --disable-warnings`

 Here are some examples run from the dss-ecosystem directory